MicrosoftDocs/win32/desktop-src/MsVS/ivmsupportdriver.md

 ---
 title: IVMSupportDriver interface
-description: The IVMSupportDriver interface defines an interface to a support driver installed on the host computer. ms.assetid: '16d42b51-a2fb-45a8-9ab9-be4c54bf6784'
+description: The IVMSupportDriver interface defines an interface to a support driver installed on the host computer. ms.assetid: 16d42b51-a2fb-45a8-9ab9-be4c54bf6784
+keywords:
+- IVMSupportDriver interface Virtual Server
-keywords: ["IVMSupportDriver interface Virtual Server", "IVMSupportDriver interface Virtual Server , described"]
+- IVMSupportDriver interface Virtual Server , described
 topic_type:
 - apiref
 api_name: